NgcoboJ/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 19: Replace all characters A and c from input to Z and e respectively.
 Task 20: A script that removes all letters c and C from input.
 Task 21: Write a script that reverse its input.
+Task 23: A command that finds all empty files and directories in the current directory and all sub-directories.